bernardleanse/exceedra_tennis/README.md

 This was lucky as I then could easily extend this validation to check for the age being greater than or equal to 16.
 Age calculation was done by creating a function which used JS Date.

+I added a get route for /players, made it grab all records, then allowed query parameters to be passed to filter!
+Then I made them be ordered by points, and test drove a function to assign a rank position integer to the query results!